nikoi008/DStimer/README.md

 # Key features
 Scramble preview on bottom screen
 Transition between scramble and timing similar to that of popular speedcubing timers.
 Scrambling that works smartly, preventing redundant moves such as R R'.
+Solve saving and display so that you can track your progress

 # Installation
 Go to the [Releases](https://github.com/nikoi008/DStimer/releases/) and pop it in your flashcart or your emulator of choice